-The Blue Note has been a Columbia institution for concerts, dances and other shows since 1980.
-The seed was planted in 1975 when Philadelphia native Richard King, on his way to California, made a detour to visit a friend in graduate school at MU.
-Five years later, after a stint presenting shows at a downtown hotel, King partnered with Phil Costello, a bartender at a place on the Business Loop called Brief Encounters (now Club Vogue).
-They bought the bar and renamed it The Blue Note, and it became a haven for the best independent rock of its day, including Hüsker Dü's last show, the Pixies and the Replacements.
-Then in the late '80s, while drinking at Booches, King learned that an old vaudeville house, the Varsity Theater, was for sale.
-By March 1990, after major improvements, King moved The Blue Note there.
-King has done mighty work renovating the theater — including the restoration of tiered seating in the balcony — as part of the downtown historic district.
-The Varsity Theatre (Blue Note) was built in 1927 by Tom C. Hall, a prominent businessman who was also involved with several other theaters in town.
+The Blue Note has been a Columbia institution for concerts and more since 1980.
+The seed was planted in 1975 when Philadelphia native Richard King, on his way to California, made a detour to visit his friend Kevin Walsh, a graduate student at MU.
+Five years later, after a stint presenting shows at a downtown hotel, King partnered with Phil Costello, a bartender at Brief Encounter (on the Business Loop, now Club Vogue).
+They bought the bar and renamed it The Blue Note, and it became a haven for the best independent rock of its day: REM, Pixies, the Replacements.
+Then King learned that an old vaudeville house (the Varsity Theater) was for sale.
+The Varsity was built in 1927 by Tom C. Hall, a prominent businessman involved with several other theaters in town.
 In 1990, King moved The Blue Note and restored tiered seating in the balcony.
 After 34 years, King passed the torch to Scott Leslie and Matt Gerding (a Columbia native), who had established the Majestic Theatre in Madison, Wisconsin.
 In 2014, the duo spiffed up the interior and kicked off a new era for a storied downtown icon.